Carousell (company): Partnerships and collaborations

 In January 2013, Singapore Press Holdings' ST Classifieds announced its collaboration with Carousell.

 According to a Yahoo Finance article in August 2013, Carousell announced its partnership with Singapore Press Holdings (SPH) Magazines, a subsidiary of SPH, to create a mobile app called SheShops Marketplace, selling fashion and beauty items.

 On 21 June 2018, Carousell announced its partnership with DBS Holdings, Stripe and VISA, to launch CarouPay, a mobile payment service.
 In 2019, Carousell revamped CarouPay to launch Carousell Protection.
 Carousell Protection is its secure in-app payment feature that allows buyer and seller to make payment and complete the deal on Carousell, through credit/debit card or DBS PayLah!.
 Some features include that the payment be held by Carousell until both buyer and seller are satisfied with the transaction, and that buyers and sellers are given a platform to raise and resolve issues with their order in the app.

 In 2019, Carousell has merged with 701Search, the classifieds firm owned by Norwegian telco Telenor Group, lifting the value of the Singapore start-up to over US$850 million (S$1.16 billion) from US$560 million.

 Operation

-Items are prohibited for sale on Carousell if they are illegal or they violate the marketplace's community guidelines.
+Items are prohibited for sale on Carousell if they are illegal or violate the marketplace's community guidelines.

-In the effort to curb COVID-19, Carousell has issued in-app advisories to refrain users from face-to-face transactions.
+In an effort to curb COVID-19, Carousell issued in-app advisories to protect users from face-to-face transactions.

 Carousell Media Group appointed a new head of ad operations in 2021.

 Controversies

-In a Yahoo Tumblr page, images of users posting photos or screenshots of their bad experiences they encounter on Carousell relating to scams, fraud and harassment have circulated on social media platforms like Facebook and Tumblr.
-Users of Carousell have also complained about cases of scams by fake sellers.
+Users of Carousell also complained about scams by fake sellers.

 The Singapore Police Force has reported that over 70% of e-commerce scams in 2018 took place on Carousell.

 In October 2020, it was reported to the Health Sciences Authority that a long-banned weight-loss product was sold on Carousell and other e-commerce platforms.

+In January 2022, Carousell leaked more than 2.6 million users personal data, with over 320,000 Hong Kong users’ data being compromised.